Glossary of Financial Controlling & BI Terms

 Predictive analytics uses statistical models and historical data to generate probability-based forecasts of future outcomes, enabling proactive rather than reactive decision-making.

-BI & AIProfitability Analysis
+BI & AIProcess Documentation

 Profitability analysis is the structured examination of financial results to understand profit composition and drivers across products, customers, business units, and other dimensions.